Francis-67/Lazy_yt-dlp/README.md

 Interactive command line interface to interact with yt-dlp.
-Tetsed on Ubuntu 24.04 LTS
+Tested on Ubuntu 24.04 LTS

 Thanks for checking this out.